GeorgeGkas/iaas-debian/Readme.md

 su
 ```

-We are promt to enter the root password.
+We are prompt to enter the root password.
 For me, the root password was the same as my user's one.
 You might be given a different root password.

 ```
 Password: